Cleanin' Out My Closet: Composition

-"Cleanin' Out My Closet" is a hip hop and rap rock song written and produced by Eminem and Jeff Bass, the latter of whom provided the guitars, bass, and keyboards.
+"Cleanin' Out My Closet" is a hardcore hip hop and rap rock song written and produced by Eminem and Jeff Bass, the latter of whom provided the guitars, bass, and keyboards.
 The song's drum programming was handled by DJ Head.
 At the beginning of the song, after the music begins to play, Eminem asks "Where's my snare?
 I have no snare in my headphones."
 Eminem explained that this actually happened; the recording engineer had muted the snare drums in his headphones during the recording of the song.
-When editing the song, Eminem chose to leave it in the song.
+During the editing process, Eminem chose to leave it in.

 In the song's first verse, Eminem criticizes his mother.
 The second verse then moves on to how his father abandoned him and his mother did drugs.
 At the start of the third verse, Eminem states that his comments regarding his mother are not made for the sake of public attention.

 Critical reception

-Allmusic highlighted this song.
+AllMusic highlighted this song.
 David Browne was lukewarm: "The unhealed scars of his childhood are pored over in Cleanin' Out My Closet: In the chorus, he apologizes for making his mama cry, but in the verses, he lashes out at her (you selfish bitch) and vows to be a better dad than his own absentee father (I wonder if he even kissed me goodbye).
 The song is both fragile and furious, and the syncopated music-box arrangement matches it in tension."
 J-23 was positive: "Cleanin' Out My Closet" features the album's most personal rhymes as he lets us know just how he feels about his parents.
 His third verse, dealing with his mother, is truly something to behold."
 NME also praised the single: "Cleanin' Out My Closet", a stunning outpouring of grief-stricken anger against his mother."
 RapReviews agreed: "The jokes don't last very long though, because Eminem's next song "Cleanin' Out My Closet" is a direct attack on his mother for not really being one."
 Rolling Stone praised the song's production: "Cleanin' Out My Closet" feature electric-guitar rhythms fraternizing with hip-hop-sensible drum patterns" and he noted that his (Eminem's) relationship with his estranged mother creates "Cleanin' Out My Closet," possibly the record's most powerful moment."